aprotyas/Reversi/README.md

-# Reversi
+# Othello
-An 2-player implementation of the popular board game Reversi (or Othello) in C++
+An 2-player implementation of the popular board game Othello (or Reversi) in C++